Pisto Manchego con Huevo Frito

 Before you start

-Dice all vegetables to the size of a fingernail.
+Cut all vegetables to the exact size of your fingernail.

 Ingredients